People with lung conditions have a higher

 Pneumonia is a lung infection that can make people very sick.
 Pneumonia can cause a cough, fever, and difficulty breathing.
 For most people, pneumonia may be treated at home.
 It often clears up with antibiotics, but older adults and people with other conditions may become very sick.

-7 out of 10 of all NTM infections in the US occur along a coastal area.
+Some areas of the US have higher rates of NTM lung disease.
+In fact, 7 out of 10 of all NTM infections in the US occur along a coastal area.

 Does it sound like you could have NTM lung disease?
 People like you have shared their stories in hopes of spreading more awareness about this disease.